phstc/phstc.github.com/_posts/2011-07-04-restful-how-to-use-post-for-asynchronous-operations.md

        ]
     }

-Even though the invitation wasn't yet sent, the response code was 200 OK because the operation "consulting the invitation status" was completed.
+Even though the invitation wasn't yet sent, the response code was `200 OK` because the operation "Consulting the invitation status" was completed.
 It isn't a pending operation.

-##The server successfully completes the processing
+## The server successfully completes the processing

     # REQUEST
     GET /invitations/tasks/1 HTTP/1.1